kschutter/recipes/r/Poultry/Loaded_Potato_and_Ranch_Chicken_Casserole.md

 8. Top the cooked potatoes with the raw marinated chicken.

-9. Cover the baking dish with aluminum foil (Warning: Baking dish will be VERY hot so use oven mitts to do this.)
+9. Cover the baking dish with aluminum foil.

 10. Place baking dish back in the oven and cook for an additional 20 minutes (or until chicken is fully cooked.)